 Our Silent Spaces

-One is situated in a secluded spot among a hillside collection of Species Rhododendrons with magnificent views across the garden and Strath Eachaig to the mountains in the east.
+One is situated in a secluded spot among a hillside collection of species Rhododendrons with magnificent views across the garden and Strath Eachaig to the mountains in the east.

 The other is in the Golden Gates Arboretum among giant conifers of Giant Redwoods, Douglas Firs and Scots Pine.

-A spokesman for Silent Space said: "There's nothing complicated about a Silent Space.
+A spokesman for Silent Space said: "There's nothing complicated about Silent Space.
 It's an area of a garden or a park, already enjoyed by the public that is reserved for silent visiting."